Zhaoze-Yu/Hello-world/README.md

 # Hello-world
-This is my first play
+This is a new world for me.